klovnefisk/nuutti.no/content/posts/saftreview.md

 First i will pour some in my glass.

-However, i am immediatly noticing an empirical flaw in my review process.
+However, i am immediately noticing an empirical flaw in my review process.

 I have already put water in my glass, so i will have to pour the Hyldeblomst flavoured liquid into my water glass..